2/6/2026

 speaker

-and to December 31st, 2025.
-At this time, I would like to inform you that this conference call is being recorded and that all participants are in a listen-only mode.
+Hello, everyone, and welcome to iSpire Technologies' earnings conference call for the second fiscal quarter of 2026 and to December 31st, 2025.
+At this time, I'd like to inform you that this conference call is being recorded and that all participants are in a listen-only mode.
 Following the company's prepared remarks, we will be holding a question and answer session.
-With us today are Mr. Michael Wang, the company's co-chief executive officer, and Mr. J. Yu, the company's chief financial officer.
-Mr. Wang will start by discussing iSpire's second fiscal quarter financial results and recent corporate highlights, Mr. Yu will then discuss the company's financial results for the second fiscal quarter of 2026 in more detail.
+With us today are Mr. Michael Wang, the company's Co-Chief Executive Officer, and Mr. Jay Yu, the company's Chief Financial Officer.
+Mr. Wang will start by discussing iSpira's second fiscal quarter financial results and recent corporate highlights.
+Mr. Yu will then discuss the company's financial results for the second fiscal quarter of 2026 in more detail.
 Before we begin, I would like to remind you that this conference call contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements other than statements of historical fact in its announcement are forward-looking statements.
 Forward-looking statements are based on estimates and assumptions made by the company in terms of its experience and its perception of historical trends, current conditions, and expected future developments, as well as other factors that the company believes are relevant.
 These forelooking statements involve known and unknown risks and uncertainties, and many factors could cause the company's actual results or performance to differ materially from those expressed or implied by the forelooking statements.
 Further information regarding this and other risk factors are included in the company's filings with the SEC.
-The company undertakes no obligation to update forelooking statements to reflect subsequent or current events, or circumstances or to changes in its expectation, except as may be required by law.
-I will now hand the call over to Mr. Wong.
-Mr. Wong, please go ahead.
+The company undertakes no obligation to update forelooking statements to reflect subsequent or current events or circumstances or to changes in its expectation, except as may be required by law.
+I will now hand the call over to Mr. Rong.
+Mr. Rong, please go ahead.

 speaker